 The semantics of time, why my morning isn’t necessarily yours

-Targeting your users in the right context also means engaging them at the right time and moment.
+Targeting your users in the right context also means engaging them at the right time and moment (semantics of time).
 While some interactions make sense during a user’s morning routine, others will have higher relevance over lunch or during the evening.

 Time defines context as different parts of the day trigger different needs and wants.
 However, time is not absolute.
 At Sentiance, we strongly believe that the concept of ‘time’ should be personalized.
 One person’s morning routine might differ from another, depending on the individual lifestyle profile and general habits.

 A young parent with a long commute might get up earlier than a single retiree that is well in his seventies.
 Thus, if we want to target people ‘in the morning’, we need to be able to define an individual timeline for each individual.

 Our platform automatically learns to divide a day schedule into blocks of personalized semantic time, both for working days and non-working days.
 In this post, we investigate if this kind of hyper-personalization is indeed useful, by looking at how semantic time correlates with work and lifestyle.

 Note that our machine learning platform automatically assigns a set of user lifestyle and behavioral profiles (aka segments) to each individual person without ever asking for explicit input.
 Everything is learned from analyzing smartphone sensor data, collected through our mobile SDK.

 Are you an early bird or a night owl?

 One of the most obvious time-related profiles, is the ‘early bird’ segment.
 Early birds are people who are up early and tend to be on the road before 07:30 AM.
 One could wonder how the semantic day schedule differs between working early birds, working late birds, jobless early birds, and jobless late birds.

 When visualizing the average semantic day for each of these user segments, we can draw the following conclusions: